DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-17 Meeting Notes.md

 ### Questions @ the start of the Run Are Still Under Construction...
 Since the main way to get spells is through the questions at the beginning, I am waiting until the journal stuff is finished before fully implementing the questions at the start of the run.

+### Small Dialogue FX Tweaks
+Whenever you start dialogue, there is a small chromatic aberration effect that plays.

 ### Passive Spell UI Rework

 For a while, we just had 3 passive spell icons floating at the side of the screen permanently.
 This was a problem because: